Chapter 4: I: Ashtaroth

 “What of your blood?”
 Ashtaroth snapped.
 He tapped his foot.
 His vision had cleared, but he was on the brink of wetting himself.
 “Some Erut peasant from the lower city.
 Some nobody.”

-Lilit regarded him coolly, her green eyes lit unnaturally, untouched by the firelight from the braziers, or the sunlight from the windows.
+Lilit regarded him coolly, her brown eyes lit unnaturally, untouched by the firelight from the braziers, or the sunlight from the windows.
 “I’ll leave you then.”
 She turned around as if to go, running halfway across the room before calling back at him, her cheer returned, like he hadn’t just insulted her.
 “Promise me you’ll come find me!”

 Lilit waved at him, grinning, and then dashed from the room out one of the arched doorways.